CHP RADIO SYSTEMS

 THE SHIFT TO VHF DISPATCHING, 1950

-In approximately late 1950, the CHP began moving all operations to VHF, and rapidly discontinued dispatching on the old 1682 and 1690 KHz AM channels.
+In approximately late 1950, the CHP began moving all operations to VHF, and discontinued dispatching on the old 1682 and 1690 KHz AM channels.
 Those frequencies were then retained for point-to-point land station intercommunication, for at least several years afterwards.
-The changeover to VHF was basically complete by 1953 although it appears that the older cars still retained their dual antennas from the medium wave dispatching system.
-It is presumed that until the changeover could be completed, the station broadcasts were simulcast on both medium wave AM and VHF FM.
+The changeover to VHF was not apparently uniform because there are photos of cars as late as 1955 still containing the single VHF FM transmitter and an AM medium wave receiver.
+There are also photos of older patrol cars with the medium wave receiver antenna snapped off, suggesting that those cars had finally been converted to VHF.
+It is presumed that until the changeover could be fully completed, the station broadcasts were simulcast on both medium wave AM and VHF FM.

 Photo credit Debra DiPrimio, Santa Clarita